Finland’s development cooperation in Ukraine

 Ongoing projects and programmes

-• The Green Recovery Programme for Ukraine, administered by the Nordic Environment Finance Corporation (Nefco), for rebuilding infrastructure and introducing modern energy-efficient solutions.
-Finland’s support totals EUR 5 million in 2023–2024.
+- The Green Recovery Programme for Ukraine, administered by the Nordic Environment Finance Corporation (Nefco), for rebuilding infrastructure and introducing modern energy-efficient solutions.
+Finland’s support of EUR 5 million is used to rebuild school buildings destroyed by war.

-• The Eastern Europe Energy Efficiency and Environment Partnership (E5P) of the European Bank for Reconstruction and Development.
-Finland’s support totals EUR 7.1 million in 2021–2024.
+- The Eastern Europe Energy Efficiency and Environment Partnership (E5P) of the European Bank for Reconstruction and Development.
+Finland’s support to the E5P totals EUR 7.5 million.

-• Cooperation between Finland’s Radiation and Nuclear Safety Authority, Ukraine and Nordic radiation safety authorities to improve radiation and nuclear safety.
-Finland’s support for cooperation amounts to approximately EUR one million in 2023–2025.
+- Cooperation between Finland’s Radiation and Nuclear Safety Authority, Ukraine and Nordic radiation safety authorities to improve radiation and nuclear safety.
+Finland supports this cooperation with around EUR 1 million in 2023–2025.

 Highlights of the Results Report 2023